PixeyeHQ/actors.unity/README.md

 ### 📘 Routine Overview
 **Routines** are custom coroutines that can work outside of Unity scope and more performant than native Unity coroutines.
 Routines work inside of a **layer** and will be stopped if the layer they work on would be destroyed.
+Routines have similar to Coroutines API so it will be very easy to start using them.
 There are two types of routines:
 * **Scaled**  : These routines are affected by layer's time scale.
 * **Unscaled**: These routines are not affected by layer's time scale.

 ```csharp
 public class ProcessorAlpaca : Processor, ITick